 Employer’s liability insurance is a legal requirement if your business employs members of staff.
 Even if you’re employing an individual on a temporary basis, this cover should still be in the place.
 It covers claims for injury or illness sustained to employees on or off company premises while on business.
 Employer’s liability insurance must be for a minimum of £5million and your certificate should be displayed where your employees can see it.

-In summary, when you’re working as a therapist, you face claims coming in from all angles.
+When you’re working as a therapist or a counsellor, you face claims coming in from all angles.
 The easiest way to keep yourself, and your business, protected from potential harm, is to ensure you have the right insurance in place to cover all the circumstances related to your profession.
 To find out more about the range of cover we can offer you for your specific business, please visit our Therapist Insurance page.